Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Traditional gifts: Household items, gold jewelry

-According to wedding planners, couples typically receive €10,000-€30,00010,000 to 30,000 euros in monetary gifts during Chairetisma, helping offset wedding costs.
+Couples typically receive substantial monetary gifts during Chairetisma, helping offset wedding costs.

 The Money Dance Tradition

-The money dance (el_χορός_με_λεφτά) is Cyprus’s distinctive tradition where guests pin paper money directly onto the newlyweds’ clothing during their first dance, typically raising €5,000-€20,0005,000 to 20,000 euros to help couples start married life debt-free.
+The money dance is Cyprus’s distinctive tradition where guests pin paper money directly onto the newlyweds’ clothing during their first dance, helping couples start married life with financial support.
 This centuries-old practice occurs during the reception’s highlight moment and involves all attending guests.

 Money dance specifics: